lamini-ai/llm-operator/README.md

 ...
 ```

 4. Finetune your Operator!
 For best results, give it some examples like in [`train_clf.csv`](examples/models/clf/FoodDeliveryOperator/train_clf.csv) for `FoodDeliveryOperator`.
 Finetuning is a form of training.
+We suggest giving atleast 50 examples per operation.
+The more, the better!
 ```
 optional_training_filepath = "examples/models/clf/FoodDeliveryOperator/train_clf.csv" # extra training data
 operator_save_path = "examples/models/clf/FoodDeliveryOperator/router.pkl" # save to use later